 Brachioplasty can often be combined with other post-weight loss procedures.
 We can discuss the options with you during your consultation.

 If you enjoy wearing shorts for sports, working out or warm weather comfort, you may be interested in a thigh lift.
-Weight loss can make inner thighs appear droopy when skin is stretched, and residual fat deposits can look lumpy and uneven.
+Weight loss can make inner thighs appear droopy when the skin is stretched, and residual fat deposits can look lumpy and uneven.
 Patients who choose thigh lift surgery are generally quite happy to feel “summer ready” after healing.

 We are so pleased to meet weight loss patients who are looking into plastic surgery.
 New York City is no place to face daily life with dozens of extra pounds on board.
 And most patients who are successful in reaching their weight goals long to get rid of the extra skin too – for comfort as well as aesthetic reasons.
 Weight loss patients are a motivated group of people we enjoy working with, for one procedure or a few.